-On the last track, we discussed the Four Steps for dealing with an ADD
+On the last track, we discussed the Four Steps for dealing with an ADHD

 teenager’s problems.
-The Four Steps to use in dealing with an ADD
+The Four Steps to use in dealing with an ADHD

 teenager’s problems were 1.
 Doing nothing, 2.
 Consulting, 3.
 Negotiating,